Greetings and salutations on this Classic Hat Monday. Today we have a fabulous classic hat for you, called Deidre.

 The classic hat became popular right away, and enjoys a dedicated fanbase that is still going strong today, more than a dozen years later.

 Hello there.
 Vivian has whipped up a brand new classic hat.
 In black & white.
 It features a splash and drip paint pattern inspired by the work of renown artist Jackson Pollock.
-She named the design Karan.
+She named the design Splash.

 What do you think?
 We love it and Vivian does too.
 She is a huge Pollock fan.
 Let’s learn more about this fascinating artist.